conormurdoch/GA_BEWD_WORK/ReadMe.txt

 This folder/repo is for general work performed in and out of class.
+Created January 21, 2015.